Incarnation/Index_spread_lab/backend/README.md

 - Hybrid decision path is implemented, but defaults to rules-first with model ranking gated by config/promotions.
 - Order placement/fill lifecycle tables exist but workflow remains staged.
 - Frontend test coverage has not yet been added.
-- Full backtest runner orchestration is still pending.
+- Full historical replay/backtest orchestration is still pending.